bra1nDump/ai-task-vscode/docs/backlog.md

 ## UX

+- Preview also scrolls up all the time as we are re-writing the document.
+I wonder if we were to append to the document instead of write to fs scroll would be preserved
 - Preview for the high level oftentimes flickers.
 Not sure what causes itb but try larger outputs
   - we rewriting the entire file.
 Workaround documented in append function
 - Currently all edits push individually to the undue stack tremendously polluting it.
 Only have the final edit pushed to the undue stack